Robust computation of linear models by convex relaxation: Related Work

 \subsubsection{Screening for Outliers}

 Another common approach is to remove possible outliers and then estimate the underlying subspace by PCA~\cite{CW82:Residuals-Influence,TB01:Robust-Principal,TB03:Framework-Robust}.
 The classical methods offer very limited guarantees.
-There are some recent algorithms that are provably correct~\cite{Bru09:Robust-PCA,XCM10:Principal-Component} under model assumptions.
+There are some recent algorithms that are provably correct~\cite{Bru09:Robust-PCA,XCM10:Principal-Component} under some model assumptions and with particular correctness criteria that are tailored to the individual algorithm.